calaldees/blog/softwareEnginering/HackTime.md

 ---------------------------------
 * Attending 'External Developers Meetups' should be part of expected business outreach strategy
 * Developers are visible in the community _our company have some great developers_
-* Our developers get valuable insight into usecass and new technologies from other problem domains.
+* Our developers get valuable insight into usecases and new technologies from other problem domains.
 * Developers can passively evangelise our workplace and form part of recruitment strategy.
     * (This does not mean wearing branded t-shirts and only giving presentations about work projects.
 Other developers can smell this business bullshit)
     * Dramatically reduces recruiter costs